Bryant Park: Bank of America Winter Village

 Modeled on Europe's Christkindlmarkt, in 2002 Bryant Park introduced the Holiday Shops in an effort to liven up the park space during the winter.
-Initially slow to gain traction, the Holiday Shops became a fixture of the Manhattan holiday scene in 2005 by expanding into an all-encompassing seasonal destination with the addition of New York's only free-admission ice skating rink.
+Initially slow to gain traction, the Holiday Shops became a fixture of the Manhattan holiday scene in 2005 by adding an ice-skating rink.
 The Shops also include a Norway Spruce tree, as well as a standalone dining and event space.

 Sponsored by Bank of America, Winter Village can be set up within two weeks.
-It has transformed the park into a year-round destination.
 In September 2016, Bryant Park Corporation announced market makers Urbanspace as the new operator for the Holiday Shops, which grew from 80 boutiques in 2002 to over 170 in 2018.
 In 2018, Urbanspace also took over management of the rinkside eatery, rebranding it as The Lodge.
+The Gothamist wrote in 2024 that visitors had mixed views of Winter Village; though tourists and some New Yorkers liked Winter Village's shops and food stands, detractors felt that the shops were overcrowded.

 Private operation

 The Bryant Park Corporation (BPC), formerly the Bryant Park Restoration Corporation (BPRC), manages the park.
 BPC also oversees the Bryant Park Management Corporation (BPMC), which was created to manage the Bryant Park business improvement district.

 Although Bryant Park is a public park, BPC accepts no public funds.
-It was initially supported by the Rockefeller Brothers Fund, but now receives funding through tax assessments on surrounding property within the business improvement district, fees from concessionaires, and revenues generated by public events.
-To acquire accurate data about park usage, BPC counts the number of patrons in Bryant Park twice per day, at 1 p.m. and 6 p.m.
+It was initially supported by the Rockefeller Brothers Fund, but by the 21st century it received funding through tax assessments on surrounding property within the business improvement district, fees from concessionaires, and revenue from public events.
+As of 2024, the BPC raised about $29 million annually from sources such as rent payments and sponsorships.
+To obtain accurate data about park usage, BPC counts the number of patrons in Bryant Park at 1 p.m. and 6 p.m. every day.

 The number of events at the park grew significantly after its reopening, causing some consternation by people who feared that the park would be dominated by private entities, thus would be inaccessible to the public.
 As a result, BPC makes most events free and open to the public.
 One exception was the New York Fashion Week shows that formerly took over the park for two weeks in the winter and late summer each year.
 BPC cofounder Dan Biederman often publicly expressed his frustration that the fashion shows were not under BPC's control.
 "They pay us a million dollars.
 It's a million dollars I would happily do without," he told the Los Angeles Times.
 BPC was particularly frustrated that the fashion shows dominated the park during two crucial times: in late summer, when the weather is perfect for park visitors; and in early February, necessitating the early closure of the park's popular free-admission ice-skating rink.